Unfortunately, most cities in the world have not been built keeping sustainable urban design in mind. What is sustainable urban design?

 Sustainable urban design needs to tackle many serious problems in our modern cities.
 Immense amounts of the pollution originate from cities, which has serious consequences for the environment and leads to countless health issues and deaths for humans.

-Cities produce the majority of the world’s waste, use most of the world’s electricity and emit a majority of global greenhouse gas emissions.
+Cities produce the majority of the world’s waste, use most of the world’s electricity, and emit a majority of global greenhouse gas emissions.
 This can be dramatically reduced thanks to smart buildings and the latest digital transformation technologies.